La Sportiva Wildcat

 See the Men's La Sportiva Wildcat See the Women's La Sportiva Wildcat

 A favorite among trail runners and thru-hikers for nearly a decade, the La Sportiva Wildcat balances a burly build with an approachable $110 price tag.
 However, after testing the shoe back-to-back in the Pacific Northwest against other competing models, I came away unimpressed.
 In short, the Wildcat’s dated and heavy design, dramatic heel-to-toe drop, and poor traction on slippery trails fell notably short of more modern trail runners across almost all areas of testing—although it did perform reasonably well as a lightweight hiker.
 Below we break down the Wildcat’s traction, stability, comfort, weight, fit and sizing, and more.
-To see how it stacks up, see our articles on the best trail-running shoes and lightweight hiking shoes.
+To see how it stacks up, see our articles on the best trail running shoes and lightweight hiking shoes.

 Blurring the line between trail runner and lightweight hiking shoe, the La Sportiva Wildcat gripped most dry trail surfaces with ease.
 Whether I was running or hiking, the fairly aggressive outsole dug confidently into soft ground, and the widely spaced lugs did a decent job of keeping out mud.
 Even when the trail turned technical, the sticky FriXion rubber excelled at clinging to granite.
 All things considered, the La Sportiva Wildcat proved to be a capable companion in normal conditions.

-Compared to other trail-running shoes I’ve been wearing recently, the Wildcat ranks among the lowest in comfort.
+Compared to other trail running shoes I’ve been wearing recently, the Wildcat ranks among the lowest in comfort.
 The shoe felt very firm underfoot, the above-average drop made me feel as though I was being constantly pitched forward, and the materials used throughout the design were stiff and unforgiving.
 Additionally, the insole provided no arch support (a selling point for those with flat feet), and I felt especially fatigued after long runs and hikes.
 Even when worn casually, my feet grew uncomfortable after a couple hours of standing—something I haven’t experienced with other footwear I own.
 All that said, I didn’t experience any blisters, hotspots, or numbness in the Wildcat, which is high praise when breaking in a new shoe.
 But if comfort is at the top of your priority list, I recommend instead checking out the Brooks Cascadia or Salomon Sense Ride.

 La Sportiva products rarely disappoint in the durability department, and I’m happy to report that the Wildcat continues the trend.
 In fact, I found the shoe to be well-built for hiking and arguably over-built for trail running.
-The relatively stiff heel and midsole haven’t packed out, and the FriXion rubber outsole has outlasted the soles of many Altra models I’ve owned in the past—most notably the Superior 3.5.
+The relatively stiff heel and midsole haven’t packed out, and the FriXion rubber outsole has outlasted the soles of many Altra models I’ve owned in the past—most notably a past-generation model of the Superior.
 And while the all-mesh upper might be an initial point of concern, the material has proven to be extremely robust and hasn’t torn despite high-mileage use.
 As I touched on above, the Wildcat is heavy for a trail runner, but this heft nicely translates to a bump in durability.

 I ordered my usual size 9 in the La Sportiva Wildcat and found it to be a bit on the short side—it fit more like an 8.5 length-wise, so I recommend sizing up.
 The rest of the shoe had an average shape, although it’s slightly wide overall (especially compared to the Brooks Cascadia 14 that I had been testing with it).
 That said, the Wildcat did a nice job of holding my heel in place during ups and downs on the trail, and the toe box provided a good overall fit for my average feet.
 If your feet are on the wide side and you don't like the zero-drop shape of the Altra Lone Peak, the Wildcat might be a good match.